YuliangXiu/ICON/README.md

 ## Training

 Please follow the [Training Instruction](docs/training.md) to train your own model using THuman2.0.

+## Evaluation

+Please follow the [Evaluation Instruction](docs/evaluation.md) to benchmark models on THuman2.0.

 ## Add-on
 1. [Garment Extraction from Fashion Images](docs/garment-extraction.md), supported by ETH Zürich students as 3DV course project.